Operation Halberd: Battle of 27 September

 Force H rejoined the convoy at 07:10 27 September.
 Sixteen destroyers formed a bent line screen ahead of two columns of merchant ships.
 The port column was led by the cruiser Kenya, followed by Ajax, Clan MacDonald, Imperial Star, Rowallan Castle and City of Calcutta.
 The starboard column was led by the cruiser Edinburgh followed by Clan Ferguson, MV Dunedin Star, HMS Breconshire and City of Lincoln.
 Rodney took position behind the port wing of the screen followed by Prince of Wales.
 Nelson took position behind the starboard wing of the screen followed by Ark Royal in formation with the anti-aircraft cruisers Euryalus and Hermione.
 The cruiser Sheffield took position astern of the merchant ships, while the destroyers Piorun and Legion assumed plane guard positions astern of Ark Royal.

 Italian aircraft correctly identified Ark Royal at 08:10, and at 10:45 reported the convoy speed of 16 kn, which indicated that merchant ships were with the convoy.
-The battleships from Naples rendezvoused with the cruisers from Taranto at 10:40, and were joined by the 8th cruiser division at 11:48.
+The battleships from Naples rendezvoused with the cruisers from Taranto at 10:40 and were joined by the 8th cruiser division at 11:48.
 The Italian fleet was faster than the battleships of Force H, but was inferior to the British force in firepower.
 The Regia Aeronautica gave priority to fighter defence of bomber strikes, and the six fighters providing air cover over the Italian fleet could not travel more than 100 km from their base.
-Since Italian aircraft had reported only a single British battleship, the Italian fleet received authorization at noon to engage the British formation.
+Since Italian aircraft had reported only a single British battleship, the Italian fleet received authorisation at noon to engage the British formation.
 The Regia Aeronautica was requested to provide increased air cover for the Italian fleet by 14:00.

 The Regia Aeronautica launched a strike of 28 SM.79 and SM.84 torpedo planes with 20 Cr.42 fighters.
 The convoy came under air attack at 13:00.
 The strike was met by defending Fulmars and heavy anti-aircraft fire.
 Three bombers pressed through the barrage of starboard wing destroyers to launch torpedoes at Nelson.
 Nelson turned to comb the torpedo tracks, and inadvertently steadied on the reciprocal course of a torpedo which struck the port side of the forecastle.
 Nelson slowed to 15 knots, but maintained position in the convoy.
 The Italian plane had released the torpedo at a range of only 450 yd and endured concentrated anti-aircraft fire from Prince of Wales before being shot down by one of the Fulmars.
 Six more torpedo planes and 1 fighter failed to return from the strike.
 Friendly fire from Rodney and Prince of Wales shot down two Fulmars, and a patrolling Swordfish had been shot down by the Italian fighters before the strike ended at 13:30.